 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (Grants Nos.
-12473001, 12575049, and 12533001), the National SKA Program of China (Grants Nos.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12473001, 12575049, and 12533001), the National SKA Program of China (Grant Nos.
 2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).